 While not strictly what the real Floyd was wearing when he died, Channing Tatum’s Floyd still wears a very fashionable suit for a ’30s tough guy.

-- Single-breasted jacket with 2-button front, wide peak lapels, 2-button cuffs, and ventless rear
+- Single-breasted two-button jacket with wide peak lapels, two-button cuffs, and ventless back

 - Flat front trousers with belt loops, on-seam side pockets, button-through jetted rear pockets, and cuffed bottoms